A new Association of Music Authors NATA was set up in 2012 due to discontent over distribution and administration of copyright income.

 5.1.7 Copyright provisions

-The Law on Authors and Related Rights was adopted in 1999.
+The Law on Authors and Related Rights was adopted in 1999 (amended 2003; 2006).
 It defines the system of protection and monitoring of authors and neighbouring rights and the responsibilities of respective institutions.
 The Law on Authors and Related Rights complies with the requirements of international law and ensures such protection of performers and producers of phonograms as are in effect in other European states.
-In 2000, the government approved the Copyright and Related Rights Protection Strategy covering a variety of measures of administration of those rights, financing, and co-operation between state institutions.

-On 12 October 2006, the Lithuanian Parliament adopted amendments to the Act on Copyright and Related Rights which entered into force on 31 October 2006.
-These amendments are crucially important for Lithuania's audiovisual sector and are particularly required for the regulation of copyright and related rights in the presentation of the audiovisual works via new media services, e.g. mobile phones, internet, etc..
+In 2006, the Lithuanian Parliament adopted amendments to the Law on Copyright and Related Rights.
+These amendments were crucially important for Lithuania's audiovisual sector and are particularly required for the regulation of copyright and related rights in the presentation of the audiovisual works via new media services, e.g. mobile phones, internet, etc..
 There have been some instances in Lithuania, where an entire programme or a part of it was broadcast on the Internet in exchange for payment without the consent of, or agreement with, the broadcaster.
-The act was amended with the aim of harmonising its provisions with EU requirements, namely the Directive 2001/84/EC on resale rights and Directive 2004/48/EC on enforcement of intellectual property rights.
+The amendments were made with the aim of harmonising its provisions with EU requirements, namely the Directive 2001/84/EC on resale rights and Directive 2004/48/EC on enforcement of intellectual property rights.

 The new amendments lay down the rules for the distribution of recordings of broadcasts after the first sale or other kinds of transfer of the ownership rights of the broadcast recordings.
 The new provisions of the Law foresees that the exclusive right to distribute recordings of broadcasts or their copies is exhausted in the territory of the European Economic Area in respect of those recordings or copies, which are sold by the broadcaster or its successor in title, or under the authorisation of any of these, and which are lawfully released into circulation in the territory of the European Economic Area.